clayton-halim/cs246e-notes/Notes/problem_13.md

 ### Back to Vector passing constructor args

-- We don't know what tpyes constructor args should have
+- We don't know what types constructor args should have
 - T could be any class, could have several constructors

 Idea - member template function (like swap, it could take anything)